What is a Commercial Pesticide Applicator license and when is it required?

-- You must pass an examination on the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and an exam on the appropriate categorical manual(s) with a minimum score of 70%.
+- You must pass an examination on the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and an exam on the appropriate category manual(s) with a minimum score of 70%.

-- Georgia Technical Colleges administer the computerized core and categorical exams at several locations around Georgia numerous times during the course of a given year.
-You select a location and date convenient to you.
+- Georgia's Technical Colleges administer the computerized core and category exams at a number of locations around Georgia and numerous times during the course of a given year.
+You can select a location and date convenient to you.

 - Visit the Georgia Commercial Pesticide Applicator's Testing Information website for exam information and registration.

-- Order study materials from the University of Georgia including the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and appropriate categorical manual(s) from the UGA Extension Publication Store under the Commercial Applicator’s Study Guides page.
-If you prefer to place your order by mail, download the Pesticide Applicator Study Material order form (PDF).
+- Order paper copies of the core and category manuals from the UGA Extension Publication Store under the Commercial Pesticide Applicator’s Safety Guides page.
+If you prefer to place your order by mail using a check for payment, download the Pesticide Applicator Study Material order form (PDF).

 How long does Commercial Pesticide Applicator license last and how do I renew it?

 - The Commercial Pesticide Applicator license is valid for five years.
 The cost of the license is $90 for each five-year renewal.

 - Commercial Pesticide Applicators must earn a required number of recertification credits every five years no later than 90 days before their license expires or be reexamined.